 Local businesses join as members of the local tourism authorities to participate in the marketing initiative.
 Membership holds businesses accountable to ethical norms and standards for the industry, and to a code of conduct.
-Tourism aims to market Witzenberg Municipality as an affordable destination with activities for the entire family.
-Tourism liaises with district, provincial and stakeholders to national develop Witzenberg brand through the attraction of tourists, awareness campaigns, roadshows, expos, events and festivals.
+Tourism aims to market Witzenberg Municipality as an affordable holiday destination with activities for the entire family.
+Tourism liaises with district, provincial and stakeholders to develop national the Witzenberg brand through the attraction of tourists, awareness campaigns, roadshows, expos, events and festivals.